 - Repair windows, doors, vinyl siding, attic, and other access routes into the house.

-- Keep the garbage can close tight to prevent wasp visit.
+- Keep the garbage can close tight to prevent wasp visits.

 Most of the common pests found in Toronto are manageable with proper pest control or wildlife removal programs in place.
 Toronto plays home to varieties of pests due to its luxurious subtropical and forest covers which serve the nation’s economic interest.
 Therefore, to remain pest free always work with a professional pest management company like Pest Control Toronto.